Dave Stewart (trombonist)

-David Stewart is a freelance bass trombonist, and music teacher based in London.
+David Stewart is a British freelance bass trombonist, and music teacher based in London.

 Early life

 Stewart was born in Glasgow, Scotland, and studied with Peter Gane at the Guildhall School of Music and Drama in London.
 He was also a member of the National Youth Orchestra.

 Career

 Stewart was the winner of the 1983 Shell/LSO brass competition and has been a member of the Academy of St. Martin in the Fields and London Philharmonic Orchestra (1998–2005).
 He also performs with London Brass.